Who we are

 We are Farnborough Airport Limited, a limited company registered in England and Wales under registration number 03454447 and with a registered office address of 3 Bunhill Row, London EC1Y 8YZ.
 We are registered with the Information Commissioner’s Office in relation to our processing of personal data under registration number Z6906011.
 See below for full details on how to contact us.

 What is the purpose of this document?

-This privacy notice describes the types of personal data we collect about job applicants, how we use this information, with whom we share it, and the rights of applicants regarding our use of their information.
+This privacy notice describes the types of personal data we collect about job applicants, how we use this information, with whom we share it, how long we keep it and the information rights of job applicants.

 We collect personal information about candidates from the following sources:

 • a recruitment agency, from which we may collect certain information in your curriculum vitae and information you have the agency for their record such as your name, title, address, telephone number, personal email address, date of birth, gender, employment history and qualifications